Joanna Cargill: Acolytes

 After Magneto was revealed to be alive, Cargill was among the Acolytes who quickly turned on Fabian Cortez and joined Magneto in his mutant sanctuary, Avalon.
-While on a mission to recruit mutants to their cause, Cargill, along with Milan and Unuscione, found the young, meek boy Neophyte.
-After his betrayal of the Acolytes, Cargill was quick to vote guilty at his trial.
-During the Fall of Avalon, Cargill allied herself with long-time enemy Cyclops in order to survive, and she and her fellow Acolytes were able to escape the destroyed space station in time.
+During the Fall of Avalon, Cargill allied with long-time enemy Cyclops in order to survive, and she and her fellow Acolytes were able to escape the destroyed space station in time.
 They crash landed in Australia but were given to the authorities.

 The Acolytes escaped prison and found the remains of Avalon, worshiping it and the return of Magneto.
-Exodus eventually took over leadership of the Acolytes, and Cargill participated in the attack on Mount Wundagore, the High Evolutionary's base of operations.
+Exodus eventually took over leadership of the Acolytes.